wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

 * **Azure Management Portal** - Uses a web-based portal to create the cluster.

-* **Azure Cross-Platform Command-Line Interface (xplat-cli)** - Uses command-line commands to create the cluster.
+* **Azure CLI for Mac, Linux and Windows** - Uses command-line commands to create the cluster.

 Each of these methods will require the public key.
-For complete information on creating a Linux-based HDInsight cluster, see <a href="/documentation/articles/hdinsight-provision-clusters/" target="_blank">Provision Linux-based HDInsight clusters</a>.
+For complete information on creating a Linux-based HDInsight cluster, see [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-clusters-v1).

 ###Azure Management Portal

-When using the portal to create a Linux-based HDInsight cluster, you must enter a user name and password or public key into the following form:
+When using the [Azure Management Portal][preview-portal] to create a Linux-based HDInsight cluster, you must enter an **SSH Username**, and select to enter a **PASSWORD** or **SSH PUBLIC KEY**.

+If you select **SSH PUBLIC KEY**, you can either paste the public key (displayed in the __Public key for pasting into OpenSSH authorized\_keys file__ field in PuttyGen,) into the __SSH PublicKey__ field, or select __Select a file__ to browse and select the file that contains the public key.

 ![Image of form asking for public key](./media/hdinsight-hadoop-linux-use-ssh-windows/ssh-key.png)

 This creates a login for the specified user, and enables either password authentication or SSH key authentication.

-###Azure Cross-Platform Command-Line Interface
+###Azure Command-Line Interface for Mac, Linux, and Windows

-You can use the <a href="/documentation/articles/xplat-cli/" target="_brad">Azure Cross-Platform Command-Line Interface</a> to create a new cluster by using the `azure hdinsight cluster create` command.
+You can use the [Azure CLI for Mac, Linux and Windows](/documentation/articles/xplat-cli-install) to create a new cluster by using the `azure hdinsight cluster create` command.

-For more information on using this command, see <a href="/documentation/articles/hdinsight-provision-clusters/" target="_blank">Provision Hadoop Linux clusters in HDInsight using custom options</a>.
+For more information on using this command, see [Provision Hadoop Linux clusters in HDInsight using custom options](/documentation/articles/hdinsight-provision-clusters-v1).

 ##Connect to a Linux-based HDInsight cluster